Ambiguous Evaluation Criteria Cause Weak Answers

 “Innovative but on-brand”, “engaging but professional”, “comprehensive but concise” — each pair has a tension you have not resolved.
 The model picks one side, often the wrong one.

-How to spot it: pairs of criteria where one direction increases the other decreases.
+How to spot it: pairs of criteria where pushing one direction up pushes the other down.

 4. Criteria assume shared taste